Real Estate Syndication:

 Limited Partners (LPs)

-Passive investors who provide most of the equity and share in cash flow and profits.
+• Passive investors providing most of the equity

 A Simple Real Estate Syndication Example

-Your role as an investor is limited to due diligence up front (do you trust the deal and the sponsor?), after that, it’s all completely passive.
+Your role as an investor is limited to due diligence up front (do you trust the deal and the sponsor?).
+After that, it's completely passive.

 Average Returns in Real Estate Syndication